andreaperlato/bdonw/content/about.md

 If you are more business facing and not sitting in a software development department, you should really consider R as a tool to build everything from end to end.

 Another very important aspect is about SQL.
-It is really easy to connect SLQ with R because R has database connectors.
+It is really simple to connect SLQ with R because R has database connectors.
 You have one language that pretty much does everything in your workflow.

 useR!